NOSY BE SPORTIVE LEMUR

 Sportive lemur species all look extremely similar to one another, with most of their differences observable only at the genetic level.
 While they do (in countenance) resemble a weasel, their large eyes are strikingly “primate” in fashion.
 These are specially adapted for nighttime use and bear semblance to the eyes of fellow nocturnal (active at night) Strepsirrhine (moist-nosed) primate species like tarsiers, pottos, and lorises.

 Their status as primates is also given away by their large hind legs.
-These act as powerful mechanisms for making daring leaps between trees as they traverse the canopy during their nightly forages.
+These act as powerful mechanisms for daring leaps between trees as they traverse the canopy during their nightly forages.
 The long and flexible digits on their hands—complete with special pads—give them the grip and cushioning to achieve such leaps with confidence and grace.

 Diet

 A Nosy Be sportive lemur eats a variety of leaves, fruit, and bark.
 Leaves make up the bulk of her diet, however.
 The abundant cellulose natural to such a diet makes digestion a lengthy ordeal.
-While special bacteria living in her gut aids digestion, she still spends most of her awake time resting while her fibrous meal is processed.
+While special bacteria living in her gut aid digestion, she still spends most of her awake time resting while her fibrous meal is processed.

 Behavior and Lifestyle